Lantz v. Coleman: Case

 Coleman was assisted by the American Civil Liberties Union of Connecticut in presenting his case to Judge James Graham of the Connecticut Superior Court.
 On May 21, 2009, the court issued the injunction allowing the prison to force-feed Coleman.
-The decision stated that while mentally competent persons have a right to decline medical treatment, convicts lose some of their rights while imprisoned and allowing Coleman to starve himself to death violated the prison's obligation to preserve the life of inmates and that force feeding was a medically harmless process when performed under sedation.
-His death from lack of nutrition would potentially cause unrest within the prison, and given his expected release from prison "his death would deprive his innocent, dependent children of his future financial support."
+The decision stated that while mentally competent persons have a right to decline medical treatment, convicts lose some of their rights while imprisoned.
+The court also ruled allowing Coleman to starve himself to death would violate the prison's obligation to care for the health of convicts, and feeding was a medically harmless process when performed under sedation.
+Furthermore, Coleman's death from lack of nutrition would potentially cause unrest within the prison, and given his expected release from prison "his death would deprive his innocent, dependent children of his future financial support."

 In 2012, Coleman was paroled but soon arrested and imprisoned after refusing to register as a convicted sex offender.
 In 2014, he was deported to England.